Full Fix: Dropbox sync icons not showing in Windows 10, 8.1, 7

 Dropbox is one of the best cloud storage services available, allowing users to view and edit their files on any device, anytime and anywhere, share files, and automatically back up their work.
 This service is a UWP app, and is compatible with many Windows 10 features such as Windows Hello, Live Tiles and Notifications.

 Dropbox is a reliable app, but sometimes Windows 10 users encounter various issues when running it on Microsoft latest OS.
-Oftentimes, users complaint that the Dropbox sync icons don’t show in Windows 10, especially after having upgraded to this OS.
+Oftentimes, users complained that the Dropbox sync icons don’t show in Windows 10, especially after having upgraded to this OS.

 Use this tool to fix various PC errors